 Cooperative childcare

-Get togethers : Meditation, book club, campfires, etc.
+Get togethers : Meditation, book club, campfires, movie night, etc.

 Education, an educational collaborative.
 If we so choose, we can create a kind of educational collaborative, where we engage a tutor(s) for instruction of any period less than half the time required per week, per state home-school law.
 In addition to tutoring / teaching, these educators, in their expertise and experience, can provide the lead on the educational course, planning the content and flow of instruction, and streamlining the state paperwork.
 We, as parents, would split the remaining majority of the time for our children -- 2.5h/day, or 1.25h/day/person if there are two parents.
 Factor in the number of children. :) The cost-benefit analysis of that would be against the time, money, and educational qualities of the alternatives.
 The particular pedagogical approach would likely lean toward the Vermontessori -- Montessori + 'Nature', self-directed, mastery-based.